 Over the next few days, my condition deteriorated.
 They moved me in to ICU and changed my status on the organ transplant wait list to “status 1A.”
 This status is reserved for patients with acute liver failure and a life expectancy of hours to a few days without a transplant.
 The survival rate for individuals with acute liver failure is less than 20% due to the sudden and rapid deterioration of the liver.
 The following morning on June 24, 2014 I received the news that a matching liver had become available and that evening I underwent a successful liver transplant.

 On the second year anniversary of my liver transplant, I had the amazing experience of meeting my donor’s mother.
 My donor was a 20 year old incredible young man that was in college to become a doctor.
 His aspiration was to help others and save lives and he did, just that!
 I think of my donor every day and am forever grateful for his decision to become a registered organ donor.
 If you are not already a registered organ donor, please consider becoming one.
 If you are a registered donor, thank you!

+It was SO very good to get back home to the mountains in Los Alamos in October, just as the fall colors were at their height!
 Thanks to this miracle, I literally have a new life!
-Instead of being depressed and thinking I had no future, I now look forward and am grateful for every new day.
-I have returned to many former activities, being independent, traveling and helping others.
-One of my passions is now increasing the awareness of the need of more donors and promoting organ, eye and tissue donation and transplantation.
-I am so looking forward to my first Transplant Games of America experience in Cleveland this June!
-I hope to gain more knowledge that will help me in my quest to "pay back" and further the cause!
+Instead of being depressed and thinking I had no future, I now have returned to an independent and active life, traveling, exercising, and helping others.
+One of my passions is increasing the awareness of the need for more donors and promoting organ, eye and tissue donation and transplantation.
+I hope anyone reading this has a heart on his/her driver's license!